natty1712/Holiday/AndroidUpdate.txt

-Insert Suggestion on Long Press - Insert a search suggestion into the URL bar by long pressing it
+Custom Start Engine - Change the search engine of Safari to any URL